 What is Active Recovery?

-Active recovery refers to low-intensity movement performed on rest days or between training sessions to enhance the recovery process.
-For a broader perspective, check our recovery guide.
-Unlike passive rest (doing nothing), active recovery keeps the body moving while staying well below training intensities.
+Active recovery refers to low-intensity movement performed on rest days or between training sessions.
+Unlike passive rest, active recovery keeps the body moving while staying well below training intensities.
+The increased circulation may help you feel less stiff and more ready for your next session.

 If an activity makes you tired, elevates your heart rate significantly, or causes soreness afterward, it's training — not recovery.
 Active recovery should leave you feeling the same or better than before.